Universal basic income pilots: Y Combinator

 In May 2016, Y Combinator, an American company with the aim of providing seed funding for start-up companies, announced that its non-profit arm YC Research would perform a five-year unconditional basic income study, which resembles the experiments carried out in the 1960s and 1970s, in Oakland, California.

 The project was delayed by institutional review board approval at Stanford University and the University of Michigan, and work with governments to ensure recipients would not lose benefits they were already receiving.
 The project gave six people from Oakland $1500 per month in an initial feasibility study.
 Instead of the previous plan of giving 100 families $1,500 per month, by mid-2018 YC Research was hoping to get 30 to 40 people from Oakland to participate in a $50 per month trial to refine the logistics of distribution and retention of the $50 per month control group.
 It was planning to run three- and five-year trials in two states, not including Oakland, involving 1,000 participants randomly assigned to $1,500 per month and 2,000 randomly assigned to the $50 per month control group.
 The full study is expected to cost $60 million, and YC Research is waiting for fundraising to complete before starting the study.

 Ontario Basic Income Pilot Project

 In Ontario, three-year basic income projects were launched in three regions from late spring to fall 2017.
 The participants of the project were randomly selected among resident of the regions aged 18–64, who were living on low income.
 The purpose of the experiment was to tackle poverty, providing people with income security while, at the same time, not discouraging them from entering the labour force.
 Furthermore, as poverty is believed to be one of the biggest determinants of health, the project is believed to improve health condition, which could, in turn, reduce health-care costs for the government.
-The pilot project was cancelled on July 31, 2018 by the newly elected Progressive Conservative government under Ontario Premier Doug Ford, with his Minister of Children, Community and Social Services Lisa MacLeod stating simply it was 'unsustainable' without citing data.
+The pilot project was cancelled on July 31, 2018 by the newly elected Progressive Conservative government under Ontario Premier Doug Ford, with his Minister of Children, Community and Social Services Lisa MacLeod stating its cost was 'unsustainable'.

 Payments to participants continued until March 2019.